 views from the mountains

-first: May 12, 2019, last: May 19, 2019 leave a comment
+first: May 12, 2019, last: May 26, 2019 leave a comment

-Larger parts – the knowledge of those parts’ very existence and concepts about their functioning – become accessible only through learning.
-Such learning comes often along perspectives, typically organized in schools through which the learning is handed down and developed, from generation to generation.
+We directly perceive and understand only a minute part of our World.
+Larger parts – the knowledge of their very existence, their integration into our current understanding, and concepts about their functioning – become accessible only through learning.
+Such learning comes along perspectives, often organized in schools through which it is handed down and developed, from generation to generation.

 This ONE is the ultimate mystical cloud.